My Quiet Kitchen

 The full recipe is below, but here's a quick glance at what you'll need:

 • oats and oat flour - look for regular, old fashioned rolled oats.
-And oat flour can either be purchased or made by blending rolled oats into a fine flour.
+Oat flour can be purchased in most stores these days and online, or you can make your own by blending rolled oats into a flour consistency.

-• spices - cinnamon, allspice, cloves, nutmeg black pepper
+• spices - I used cinnamon, allspice, cloves, nutmeg black pepper, but feel free to experiment with others, like pumpkin spice blend!

-• coconut sugar - or sub brown sugar
+• coconut sugar - or sub light brown sugar.

 balls of cookie dough on a parchment-lined pan.